KNaeon/foundbyme/README.md

 Instead of relying on keyword matching, it converts text into **vector embeddings** and retrieves documents based on **semantic meaning**.
 It helps users quickly find relevant information across multiple files — no need to open every document manually.

+# The goal is simplicity: a lightweight, local-first tool that allows fast meaning-based search across your files.

 ---

 ## ✨ Features